Study guide

 3.

-You want to continue with the new program.
+You want to continue with the new programme.

-You did not complete your bachelor studies and re-entered the newly accredited program.
-You want to continue with this new program.
+You have completed your bachelor’s degree studies unsuccessfully and re-entered the newly accredited programme after the admission procedure.
+You want to continue with this new programme.

 Follow the instructions: